Park Ridge Youth Campus: Evanston

-The Record and Appeal, the organ of the school, was established in 1884.
-It recorded the work of the home and appealed for sympathy and help.
-Mary Crowell Van Benschoten, a trustee for fifteen years, served as editor for eight years.

-After some complaints of mismanagement in 1894 and 1895, Illinois governor John P. Altgeld attempted to discharge all 105 girls, but they refused to leave.

-As early as 1903 there were calls to move and reorganize the school on the "cottage plan": for example by a T.H.
-MacQuerary, of the Chicago Parental School, in the American Journal of Sociology.

-In 1906, a scandal over placement of some girls into poor homes, and the mismanagement of money, caused a change in leadership.
-After the directors were reorganized, Jane Addams served on the school's board of directors.

-In early 1907, the Board of Directors announced that they planned to leave Evanston and relocate to a new rural location in Park Ridge.
-With 125 girls and mounting financial difficulties, the school arranged for a charity baseball game that included a semi-professional team run by Cap Anson to be played at West Side Park.
+The Youth Campus traced its foundation to 1877 as the Illinois Industrial School for Girls, in what was then South Evanston, Illinois.

 Park Ridge

 The facility was relocated to Park Ridge in 1908 and renamed the Park Ridge School for Girls in 1913.

 Several of the buildings were funded by Julius Rosenwald, and were designed by Holabird & Roche, the same firm which designed the Chicago Board of Trade Building and Soldier Field.
 Eight of the campus buildings are contributing elements of the campus' listing on the National Register of Historic Places.

 When boys were first admitted in 1980, the facility was renamed the Park Ridge Youth Campus, before being simply renamed The Youth Campus in the 1990s.

 By the 2011 the school services were being provided by Maine Township High School District 207.